MetPX/sarracenia/doc/sr_watch.1.rst

 If the destination of the symbolic link is a directory, then the directory should be added to those being monitored by sr_watch.
 If *follow_symlinks* is false, then no action related to the destination of the symbolic link is taken.

+**[-header <name>=<value>]**

+Add a <name> header with the given value to advertisements.
+Used to pass strings as metadata in the advertisements to improve decision making for consumers.
+Should be used sparingly.
+There are limits on how many headers can be used, and the minimizing the size of messages has important performance impacts.

 **[-h|-help|--help]**